ratwolfzero/Quaternion_3D_Rotation/README.md

 \end{aligned}
 $$

+The solution preserved algebraic consistency at the cost of commutativity — making quaternions mathematics’ first successful extension of complex numbers into higher dimensions.

 Initially used in physics (e.g., Maxwell’s electromagnetism), quaternions were later eclipsed by vector calculus (Gibbs/Heaviside) for simplicity.
 Their 20th-century revival cemented their role in:

 * 🚀 Aerospace (attitude control)